 - Thiruvaymozhi Glossary – Second Centum by Sri S. Satyamurthi Ayyangar Swami, Gwalior.
 Alternative link here.

-- Bhagavad Gita by Sri S. Satyamurthi Ayyangar Swami, Gwalior (1980).
+- Srimad Bhagavad Gita [A compact and concise glossary in English] by Sri S. Satyamurthi Ayyangar Swami, Gwalior (1980).

 - The Immaculate Lord of Arangam (ARANGATTAMALAN) (Amalanātipirān of Pān Āḷvār) by Sri S. Satyamurthi Ayyangar Swami, Gwalior (1993).